-It is not necessarily compulsory to register for a copyright or trademark of your company name or logo.
-In the United States, you own a copyright or trademark as soon as your original work is published in a piece of paper.
-However, taking an extra step and registering them can support you in giving additional protection to your piece of work and it also prevents someone else using your brand name or logo for a similar business.
-Further if you plan to expand your business globally it will be a wise choice to register.
+It is not compulsory to register for copyright or trademark of your company name and logo.
+In the United States, you own copyright/trademark after your original work is published on a paper.
+However, registering them can support you in giving additional protection.
+It also helps to prevent someone else from using your brand name or logo for a similar type of business.
+Further, if you plan to expand your business globally, it will be a wise choice to register.

 Brand name Copyrighted or Trademarked?

-Unfortunately, a trademark does not represent the colours and design of a logo or a brand name and it also does not protect against illegal copying of creativity.
-This only justifies mere cases of company mark and in order to protect your original artistic work, you should register your brand name under copyrights.
-This means if somebody is using a similar artwork it cannot be termed as a Trademark infringement rather than a Copyright infringement.
+According to the above stated definitions, it is clear a brand name can be protected by the trademark law.
+But unfortunately, a trademark fails to epitomize the colors and design of a brand name or a logo and it also does not protect against illegal copying of creativity.
+This only justifies mere cases of company mark and in order to protect your original artistic work you should register your brand name under copyrights.
+This means if somebody is using the same artwork it cannot be termed as a Trademark infringement rather than a Copyright infringement.

-Copyright protects original works of authorship that are stated in a physical medium and as the United States Copyright Office declares, “A copyright protects a literary, dramatic, musical, artistic and certain other intellectual work.”
-Companies can copyright audio, video, reports and original pieces of art that highlights their brand or product.
-As discussed, another noteworthy factor to be considered is every work is copyrighted at the moment it is created and registering it would further assure its protection against unlawful copying as you hold the required documentation to prove your privilege and ownership to it.
+Copyright protects original literary works that are in a physical medium.
+Companies can have copyrights for audio, video, reports, or any original piece of art.
+Another factor to consider is every work is copyrighted at the instant it is created.
+Registering it would assure its protection against copying as you hold the required documentation to attest your eligibility of ownership to it.

-If a competitor attempts to mimic your original creation, similar to your brand name, which is your own intellectual property you can sue them for doing so.
-But legal guidance can only be sought unless it is registered.
-When you own federally registered copyright you gain control of how your intellectual property is being used on branding the product and it prevents other businesses or people from imitating your brand name as you have claimed your privilege by copyrighting it.
+When a competitor attempts to imitate your original creation, similar to your brand name, which is intellectual property, you can sue them as well.
+When you have registered copyright, you get more control of how your intellectual assets work on branding the product.
+It also prevents other businesses or people from imitating your brand as you have gained your privilege by copyrighting it.

 Eligibility of a Brand name for copyrights

 This can be very puzzling!
-As to apply for copyright your brand name needs the required level of creativity in order to count it as copyrightable.
-So, many simple brand names are not copyrightable.
-If your brand name is a bit more artistic and attractive you can easily get it copyrights registered.
+To apply for copyrights, you need the required level of originality and creativity to count it as copyrightable.
+Because of this, many simple brand names are not copyrightable.
+If your brand name is a bit more attractive and artistic, you can get it copyright registered.

 - To claim ownership and save your original work from plagiarism.

-- To control the copying and circulation of your brand name.
+- To control copying and circulation of your brand name.